JakobST1n/rpi_ws281x/README.md

 rpi_ws281x
 ==========

+This is a fork of https://github.com/jgarff/rpi_ws281x, for Luxcena-Neo.
+Main changes are just to allow non-root to run the library.

 Userspace Raspberry Pi library for controlling WS281X LEDs.
 This includes WS2812 and SK6812RGB RGB LEDs Preliminary support is now included for SK6812RGBW LEDs (yes, RGB + W)